 2.C.
-Individualized Plan
+Individualized Planning

 Each person served is actively involved in and has a significant role in the individual planning process and determining the direction of the individualized plan.
-The individualized plan contains goals and objectives that incorporate the unique strengths, needs, abilities, and preferences of the persons served, as well as identified challenges and potential solutions.
-Individualized plans consider the significance of traumatic events.
-The individualized plan may also be referred to as a person-centred plan, service plan, treatment plan, case plan, or plan of care.
+The individualized planning process includes goals and objectives that incorporate the unique strengths, needs, abilities, and preferences of the persons served, as well as identified challenges and potential solutions.
+Individualized planning considers the significance of traumatic events.

+The individualized planning process can result in a document that may also be referred to as a person-centred plan, service plan, treatment plan, case plan, or plan of care.
 In programs that serve young children, or families as a unit, the plan is often family focused rather than focused on a specific child.

 - Participation of child/youth in preparation of individual plan

 - Components of individual plan

+- Safety planning

 - Co-occurring disabilities/disorders

 - Content of program notes